First law of thermodynamics: History

-In the first half of the eighteenth century, French philosopher and mathematician Émilie du Châtelet made notable contributions to the emerging theoretical framework of energy by proposing a form of the law of conservation of energy that recognized the inclusion of kinetic energy.
+In the first half of the eighteenth century, French philosopher and mathematician Émilie du Châtelet made notable contributions to the emerging theoretical framework of energy, for example by emphasising Gottfried Wilhelm Leibniz's concept of vis viva, mv^{2} (mass times speed squared), as distinct from Isaac Newton's momentum, mv.

 Empirical developments of the early ideas, in the century following, wrestled with contravening concepts such as the caloric theory of heat.

+In the few years of his life (1796–1832) after the 1824 publication of his book Reflections on the Motive Power of Fire, Sadi Carnot came to understand that the caloric theory of heat was restricted to mere calorimetry, and that heat and "motive power" are interconvertible.
+This is known only from his posthumously published notes.
+He wrote:

+At that time, the concept of mechanical work had not been formulated.
+Carnot was aware that heat could be produced by friction and by percussion, as forms of dissipation of "motive power".
+As late as 1847, Lord Kelvin believed in the caloric theory of heat, being unaware of Carnot's notes.

-In 1840, Germain Hess stated a conservation law (Hess's Law) for the heat of reaction during chemical transformations.
+In 1840, Germain Hess stated a conservation law (Hess's law) for the heat of reaction during chemical transformations.
 This law was later recognized as a consequence of the first law of thermodynamics, but Hess's statement was not explicitly concerned with the relation between energy exchanges by heat and work.

-In 1842, Julius Robert von Mayer made a statement that was expressed by Clifford Truesdell (1980) in the rendition "in a process at constant pressure, the heat used to produce expansion is universally interconvertible with work", but this is not a general statement of the first law.
+In 1842, Julius Robert von Mayer made a statement that was rendered by Clifford Truesdell (1980) as "in a process at constant pressure, the heat used to produce expansion is universally interconvertible with work", but this is not a general statement of the first law, for it does not express the concept of the thermodynamic state variable, the internal energy.
+Also in 1842, Mayer measured a temperature rise caused by friction in a body of paper pulp.
+This was near the time of the 1842–1845 work of James Prescott Joule, measuring the mechanical equivalent of heat.
+In 1845, Joule published a paper entitled The Mechanical Equivalent of Heat, in which he specified a numerical value for the amount of mechanical work required to "produce a unit of heat", based on heat production by friction in the passage of electricity through a resistor and in the rotation of a paddle in a vat of water.

 The first full statements of the law came in 1850 from Rudolf Clausius, and from William Rankine.
 Some scholars consider Rankine's statement less distinct than that of Clausius.